Sara Modiano: Life and career

-Sara Modiano was born on January 11, 1951, in Barranquilla, Colombia, to Jacques Modiano and Eva Grunfeld.
-Modiano started off studying mathematics at the University of Los Andes in Bogotá, but soon transferred to the School of Fine Arts at Atlantic University in Barranquilla.
-Over the course of her career, she was in a multitude of group exhibitions, had nine solo exhibitions, and received five awards in her honor.
-Her artwork can be found anywhere from the Museum of Modern Art in Bogotá, Colombia to the Museum of Latin American Art in Long Beach, California.
+Sara Modiano was born on January 11, 1951, in Barranquilla, Colombia.
+She studied mathematics at the University of Los Andes in Bogotá and art at the School of Fine Arts at Atlantic University in Barranquilla.
+She has had solo and group exhibitions at the Museum of Modern Art in Bogotá, the Museum of Latin American Art, the Hammer Museum, the Brooklyn Museum, and the Caribbean Regional Artists Salon.